digits-dev/timfs/README.md

 - [ ] Rename "Packaging Type" to "Sourcing Category"
 - [ ] Rename "Sticker Type" to "Sticker Material"
 - [ ] Rename "Custom" to "Customized" for Design Type
+- [ ] Rename "Packaging Use" to "Sourcing Usage"
 - [ ] Remove N/A for Packaging Use
 - [ ] Require comment
 - [ ] Add new field: reference links => required